openhab/openhab-docs/tutorials/getting_started/rules_introduction.md

 | Schedule | any rule with a time based trigger and the tag "Schedule"                                                                                          | This page is a good place to see when your rules are scheduled to run.
 However, note that it only shows statically timed rules.                                                                                                                                                                                                           |

 Important note on the term "Script".
-Unfortunately this term is overloaded in opneHAB and has multiple meanings based on the context.
+Unfortunately this term is overloaded in openHAB and has multiple meanings based on the context.

 - a UI rule consisting of a single Script Action with the tag "Script"